zuozhenggh/learning-library/analytics-library/sailgp/ml/ml.md

    **IMPORTANT: Make a note of the exact model name, including the number.
 You will need this later.**

-## **STEP 5:** Machine Learning - Predicting boat speed in Oracle Analytics Cloud
+## **TASK 5:** Predict The Boat Speed In Oracle Analytics Cloud

 Now it's time to make predictions with the model.
 We will make a prediction for a combination of wind speeds (5, 10, 15, 20 and 25 mph) and range of wind angles (0-180 degrees with 1 degree increments).

 The following assumes you already have Oracle Analytics Cloud open in your browser.
-If not, you can find instructions in Step 2 on how to open it.
+If not, you can find instructions in Task 2 on how to open it.

-1. Create a new **Data Set**.
+1. **Create** a new **Data Set**.

    ![pic1](images/create-dataset.png)